gemini-testing/gemini/README.md

 By default, you'll see only names of the states.
 To get more information you can use HTML reporter:

-`shooter test --reporter html [paths to plans]`
+`gemini test --reporter html [paths to plans]`

-This will produce HTML file in `shooter-report` directory.
+This will produce HTML file in `gemini-report` directory.
 It will display reference image, current image and difference between the two for each state in each browser.